 The program's multidisciplinary nature is one of its strengths.
 Interns are assigned to clinical and functional teams which blend social work, nursing, psychiatry and psychology.
-Social work and psychology trainees also participate together in all but the Diagnostic Testing and Professional Issues seminars.
+Advanced year social work and psychology trainees also participate together in seminars focused on treatment and complementary services in college mental health.

-Social work and psychology trainees participate together in the following core and brief seminars:
+Advanced social work and psychology trainees participate together in the following seminars:

 Criminal Records Check (CORI)